chaoss/wg-value/metrics/Value-PopularityMetric.md

 <img src="images/popularity-bar-graph.png">

-### Tools Providing the Metric (optional)
+### Tools Providing the Metric
+[Augur](http://github.com/chaoss/augur) can be used to pull many different metrics that would be useful in calculating an appropriate popularity-value matrix
+[Grimoirelab](http://github.com/chaoss/grimoirelab) also provides metrics and tools to fashion those into visualizations that make the data far more presentable and understandable to users who are seeking value projects.

-### Data Collection Strategies (Optional)
+### Data Collection Strategies
-*
+* Many CHAOSS metrics are currently obtaining the data necessary for this metric, and using their already established data collection tools will provide the information required.
+* Pull the Google Score as displayed in the BOSS Index to use the search activity of a project in the calculation of the metric
 * (I know this will be removed, wanted to add a talking point) Make a coordinated effort within CHAOSS to present a feature request to GitHub.
 If projects had "feature request" functionality, instead of treating everything as an 'issue', many different CHAOSS metrics would be able to utilize that data.
 Instead of a few different people submitting a request to GitHub, make it a concerted effort and present a formal paper with explaination and examples of how that data could only improve OSS metrics, thus their health, which only supports GitHub in the longer term.
-The text entry portion of the GitHub contact page, doesn't seem to have a word limit, or send using industry contacts.
+The text entry portion of the GitHub contact page doesn't seem to have a word limit, so that could be an avenue of submission, or more preferably send using industry contacts or conferences.